geovistory/toolbox/client/apps/app-toolbox/src/app/components/analysis/forms/README.md

-THis directory contains components used to create queries (in the analysis section).
+THis directory contains form-components used to create queries (in the analysis section).